Michael Rogge: Films

 Rogge shot films while living and working in Hong Kong and on his later travel to Ireland.
-He has been an avid collector of old travelogue footage from far and wide.
+He has been a collector of old travelogue footage.
 He has posted and shared these films online, providing a historical record of the locations.

 Rogge's 1953 short film The Turn of the Tide is thought to be one of the first independent short films made in Hong Kong.

 It narrates the story of the relationship between a young fisherman boy based in Yau Ma Tei Typhoon Shelter and his terminally ill friend.
 It demonstrated Rogge's abilities extending to drama.

 Around 1959–1960, Rogge and Hans Brinckmann had made a 25-minute documentary titled Washo! on how life changed in post-war Japan.
 In 2005, excerpts from Washo! (including narration) were reproduced in a documentary telecast by the Japanese national TV broadcaster NHK.

 In 1961, the Dutch television station VPRO commissioned Rogge to make the documentary film Three Million Souls of Hong Kong, which he completed in 1962.

 The Hong Kong film archive has called the 200 minutes of film that Rogge shot in Hong Kong between 1949 and 1954 "an extremely valuable artifact for Hong Kong".

 Although some of his early works were originally silent films, many were edited with voice over commentaries, music and sound effects.
 Rogge had uploaded these films onto YouTube for preservation since 2006 until his death, gaining 533,000 subscribers as of 2025.